 ‘Wasn’t it a case of love at first sight that induced a sense of mutual belonging in us,’ he reminisced presently.
 ‘No denying it, though.
 I should’ve befriended her before proposing, and she couldn’t have refused for sure.
 Maybe by now, we could have been expecting our first-born.
 Who knows?’

 ‘When she was as receptive to my caress at her seat,’ he always thought in puzzlement, ‘why was it that she found my hand on her breast so offensive?
-Oh, how she should’ve expected me to envisage the borders of her sensitivity in my state of excitation.
+But how could she have expected me to envisage the borders of her sensitivity in my state of excitation?
 True, she would have felt that I transgressed; yet she couldn’t have failed to feel the pulse of my love in the nuances of my touch.
 Didn’t my heart descend on my hand to vent its love on her frame!
-Oh, how it rushed to my mouth seeing her disjointed!
-Why did she choose to punish me with banishment for the failings of my love inspired by her own looks?
+And how it rushed to my mouth seeing her disjointed!
+Why did she choose to punish me with banishment for the failings of my love inspired by her own persona?
 How she thought I deserved the deserts!
 Why didn’t she pardon me, finding me repentant?’

 He racked his brains for an answer that he never got but was sunken whenever he recalled that episode, ‘Had she pardoned me, how rejoicing it would have been for both of us!
 Seeing me ecstatic, she should’ve been deliriously joyous, and what a triumph of love that could have been!
 But that wasn’t to be.
 What should’ve been a fairy tale romance ended as an unmitigated disaster for both of us.’

-That nameless memory presently took his thoughts to that encounter with Jaya, again on a train.
+That nameless memory presently took his thoughts to an earlier encounter with Jaya, again in a train journey.

-‘May I know your name?’ he asked the newcomer, who seemed to find him equally exciting.
+“May I know your name?” he asked the newcomer, who seemed to find him equally attractive.

-Though they exchanged many an ardent glance during that long journey besides their addresses, their inclinations went the way all acquaintances made in the travel time go - into memory banks.
+Though they exchanged many an ardent glance during that long journey besides their addresses, their inclinations went the way all acquaintances made in the travel times go - into memory banks.

-Though their mutual liking during the sojourn might enthuse the hearts of the infatuated co-travelers, once they separate, unsupported by the habit that sustains a relationship, their enthusiasm for each other insensibly wanes, pushing the nascent ardor on to the back burner.
+Even though their mutual liking during a journey might enthuse the hearts of infatuated co-travelers, once it’s over, unsupported by the habit that sustains a relationship, their enthusiasm for each other insensibly wanes, pushing the nascent ardour on to the back burner.

-‘Even that minor attraction has a name to rivet upon, but this unique happening would remain a nameless memory,’ he sighed at that time.
+‘Well, even that minor attraction has a name to rivet upon, but this unique happening would remain a nameless memory,’ he was wont to wonder.
 ‘Why not give her a name?
 Why not I christen her Swapna, the dream one?’
-He pondered over the proposition and gave up in the end realizing that even the most evocative name wouldn’t move him since she didn’t lend her voice to it.
+Once he pondered over the proposition and gave up in the end realizing that even the most evocative name wouldn’t move him since she didn’t lend her voice to it.

 While he reached his flat with that reflection, once he hit the pillow, Sandhya reoccupied his mind, ‘Surely there’s something in her that induces a serene desire that’s conducive to peaceable love life.
-Oh, if only she were to be my wife, how blessed I would be.’
+If only she were to be my wife, how blessed I would be.’

 Hoping to make Sandhya his wife and envisaging the charms of a life with her, in time, Raja Rao slept expectantly.